 What is Kumamoto Castle?

-Kumamoto Castle is a historic castle located in Kumamoto City, Kumamoto Prefecture, and is known as one of Japan's three great castles.
-Built by Kato Kiyomasa during the Sengoku period, this castle is famous for its robust structure and beautiful stone walls.
-Although it suffered significant damage during the Kumamoto Earthquake in 2016, restoration efforts are underway, and it continues to attract many tourists.
+Kumamoto Castle is a historic castle located in Kumamoto City, Kumamoto Prefecture, and is known as one of Japan’s three great castles.

 Attractions of Kumamoto Castle

-2. Kato Kiyomasa's Construction Techniques
+2. Kato Kiyomasa’s castle-building techniques

-3. A Symbol of Reconstruction
+3. A symbol of reconstruction

-4. Seasonal Events
+4. Seasonal events

 5. Kumamoto Castle Museum